adampaquette/Typely/README.md

 # Supported frameworks

-- .NET 7.0 or greater are first class citizens frameworks
+- .NET 7.0 or greater are first class citizens
 - Backward compatible with .NET Standard 2.0 (`Planned but currently not supported`)

 Because I wanted the code base to be as simple as possible and extensible, I needed the value objects to be created generically for exemple in the converters.
 As the requierd feature for static methods on interfaces without implementation came with C# 11, it could not be part of .NET Standard 2.0.
 The trade off here is that projects targeting .NET 7.0 or greater will be optimal and projects using .NET Standard 2.0 will benefits from all the same features but using reflexion where generic static method could not be used.